Contains definitions of words and acronyms used throughout the Capital Funding Guide.

 A valuation dated no more than three months before the date of exchange of contracts to sell a property or land, or the period of validity stated in the valuation, or the shared ownership lease if applicable.

 Works Only New Build

 A new build development on land in a provider’s ownership which has previously had the support of public sector funding/grant.
 It can also be the demolition and redevelopment of property owned by the provider whether or not the property was originally public-funded.
-The prior permission of the Agency is needed if grant-funded property is to be demolished.
+The prior permission of Homes England is needed if grant-funded property is to be demolished.

 Works Only Rehabilitation